Table of Contents

 Who owns BattlBox?

-The CEO of BattlBox is Daniel Dabbs, with Patrick Kelly as the COO and John Romano as the CMO.
+The CEO of BattlBox is John Roman, with Patrick Kelley serving as the COO.

 Where is BattlBox located?

 BattlBox’s warehouse headquarters is located in Milledgeville, GA and their operations office is in Statesboro, GA.